-- Task Sharing – share the daily work related for a family and home.
+- Task Sharing – share the daily work-related for a family and home.

 - Support Network – involve family and friends in the relationship (not someone you’ll go complaining to your spouse about, but someone who will support and help you both through whatever comes)

-We want to challenge you to be strategic on a long term, visionary sort of basis!
+We want to challenge you to be strategic on the long term, visionary sort of basis!
 Build these qualities into your marriage and set yourself up for success before a conflict is even on the table.

 As another researcher says, “the quality of the friendship between husband and wife” predicts whether repair attempts will work.
 Foster that friendship multiple times daily!

 In 2010, Driver et al found that “all couples attempt to repair during conflict.”
-It’s a natural think to do, but what we need to learn is to initiate repairs sooner and more often, and recognize and accept when our spouse is offering them!
+It’s a natural thing to do, but what we need to learn is to initiate repairs sooner and more often, and recognize and accept when our spouse is offering them!

 During a fight, down-regulate your negative emotion or try to dial down how upset you are!
 This does not mean you may not be upset; you just need to contain it for a reasonable amount of time.
-When you are stuck in negativity, or dish it right back when you receive it from your spouse, you get into the zone where relationship damage occurs.
+When you are stuck in negativity or dish it right back when you receive it from your spouse, you get into the zone where relationship damage occurs.

 Bloch, Haase and Leveson (2014) found that down-regulating was directly correlated to marital satisfaction over the long term.
-They reported that when you’re in a place of prolonged negativity and high emotionality you can’t understand each other, you can’t respond well to your spouse’s repair efforts and you are not going to get to collaborative problem solving.
+They reported that when you’re in a place of prolonged negativity and high emotionality you can’t understand each other, you can’t respond well to your spouse’s repair efforts and you are not going to get to collaborative problem-solving.

 Try to calm yourself down when you’re feeling flooded with emotions and know that you’re getting negative.
 To do this, stop and take a few deep breaths – in through your nose, out through your mouth.
 To ground yourself back to reality, try running your hands down the side of your pant leg, or along the arm of your chair.
-Pay close attention to the feel of the fabric under your finger tips.
+Pay close attention to the feel of the fabric under your fingertips.

 These actions will remove you far enough from the overwhelming emotions so that you can think more clearly.